s

 $ 697.50

-This course will be run again with 50 spots starting on June 1st, 2024.
+This course is running again with 50 spots starting on June 1st, 2024.

 This 18-month course is going to take a very deep dive into the whitework/cutwork found on English band samplers of the 17th century.
 While we are attracted to the large geometry patterns, often called reticella, there are several other techniques which are characteristic and found on most samplers of the period in concert with these complex bands.
 Over 1/2 of the course will be devoted to the reticella techniques.